 There is a black rubber valve on the bottom of the water tank.

 Remove the valve from pulling it out.
 Hold the valve under warm running water and keep massaging it with fingers.

-After that insert the valve to the reservoir again where the four-pronged side faces down and the dome side faces up.
+After that insert the valve into the reservoir again where the four-pronged side faces down and the dome side faces up.

 Using a Waterpik is very easy and you have less chance of getting hit by it to braces.
 Moreover, you can clean your teeth and braces effectively and improve oral health if you use them in the right way.